Educational Redlining

 How do responsible lenders avoid redlining and ensure fair lending practices?

-Our core mission at Climb is to make career-advancing education more accessible to everyone, and because of that, ensuring fairness in lending is central to what we do.
+Our core mission at Climb is to make career-focused education more accessible to everyone, and because of that, ensuring fairness in lending is central to what we do.

 We require only the information necessary to make sure borrowers have the most beneficial, legally-compliant offers — such as asking for residency information, to make sure we’re licensed to lend in the area and are adherent to all state-specific lending laws.
 Or, asking for program details, so learners are shown the correct payment options and tuition funds are sent to the correct school.